Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Intended Audience

-This guide was written for users with basic technical experience using the Eventact registration management system and configuring printers.
+This guide was written for users with basic technical experience with the Eventact registration management system and printer configuration.

 Pre-Event Setup